Xanthognarh/WebWidgets/README.md

 - `!resetvote`: Reset votes and user blocklist (shared command with ChatSurvey); like `!hidevote`
 - `!disablevote`: Disable new votes until `!enablevote` and hides the bar
 - `!enablevote`: Allow new votes
-- `!votestyle style`: Change the design
+- `!votestyle style`: Change the design.
+Add 00 (e.g. !votestyle 100) to make hidden voting.
 - `!votetitle Title`: Set a Title/Question